 Pitbull Terriers have a bad reputation.
 They were once considered the “nanny dog” by many families in the United States during the mid-1900s after World War II.
 They fought with soldiers during the war and were considered to be great family protectors.

 These irresponsible owners have unfortunately caused a lot of harm to a very sensitive breed.
-Because there are so many fatalities accredited to this breed, they make the list of most aggressive dog breeds.
-We do feel that regardless of this “label” that most Pitbulls are perfect family companions and do extremely well when placed with the right owner.
+Because there are so many fatalities accredited to this breed, they make the list of the most aggressive dog breeds.
+We do feel that regardless of this “label,” most Pitbulls are perfect family companions and do extremely well when placed with the right owner.

 A trait that has been passed down through the generations.
-Shar Pei is a naturally independent, strong-willed and territorial animal.
-They require firm, kind and consistent training with an owner who is both patient and dedicated to properly socializing them.
-Just because a breed is built well for fighting, doesn’t mean they will fight nor should they.
+Shar Pei is a naturally independent, strong-willed, and territorial animal.
+They require firm, kind, and consistent training with an owner who is both patient and dedicated to properly socializing them.
+Just because a breed is built well for fighting does not mean they will fight, nor should they.

 The Chow Chow is widely considered to be one of the most dangerous breeds in the world.
 This perception is mainly due to the fact that they can sometimes turn on their owners – a trait many other pups on this list do not exhibit.
 It’s important to remember any animal has a level of unpredictability.

-Those who are familiar with this breed say that their aggression usually stems from boredom, therefore it is very important to properly exercise and socialize a Chow Chow.
+Those who are familiar with this breed say that their aggression usually stems from boredom.
+Therefore, it is especially important to properly exercise and socialize a Chow Chow.
 They require a confident handler that can assert themselves over this dominant breed.